 When you respond with clarity, assurance, or added value, you pick up the conversation exactly where the customer left it.
 These strategies don’t just recover lost sales — they build reliability, commitment, and genuine connections.
 In short, they turn moments of doubt into second chances for conversion.

-How Abandoned Cart Recovery Can Change Your Business
+How Abandoned Cart Recovery Strategies Make a Real Difference to Your Business

 - Recovering customers who nearly made a purchase but didn’t complete it can boost your sales.